apocalyptech/exordium/docs/wsgi_deployments.rst

 Locale Issues
 -------------

-If deploying via Apache/WSGI, there's a serious problem which can occur if any non-ASCII characters are found in your filenames.
+If deploying via Apache/WSGI, in EL7 (CentOS 7, RHEL7) there's a serious problem
+which can occur if any non-ASCII characters are found in your filenames.
 Basically, by default the WSGI process will be launched with a ``$LANG`` of ``C``, making ascii the default encoding for various things, including the